Deploy Smart Flows On-Premises

 1. Unpack the ZIP file in the installation folder (C:\Xpertdoc-SmartFlows\).

-The name of the folder should reflect the intended role such as: project-test, project-prod… resulting in “C:\Xpertdoc-SmartFlows\project-prod”.
+The name of the folder should reflect the intended role such as: project-test, project-prod… e.g. resulting in “C:\Xpertdoc-SmartFlows\project-prod”.

 2. Rename the folder to be meaningful.